Akkodis/cloud-platform/README.md

 - A FQDN for the Cloud and MEC Platforms.
 - TLS certificates for MEC and Cloud services.
 These can be obtained by using cert-manager.
 - A SMTP server.
-- A Nginx Ingress controller and Load Balancer.
+- A Ingress-Nginx  controller and Load Balancer.
 Services such Apache Kafka can be configure behind a Load Balancer.
 This step is dependant on each Cloud Provider and requires the adaptation of the Helm Charts.
 - Configuration on the Cloud Service Provider of the Network Security Group to open the ports mentionned in the document.

 #### GitOps using ArgoCD